Skip to content

 “This is where an internal champion can play such an important role.
 If you’re unsure of the company hierarchy - ask them!
 They might have just the intel you need.”

-4. Create mutual expectations
+4. Create a mutual success plan

 Jói provided an example: